chad-hub/flare-factor/propsal.md

-# flare-factor
+# Primary Option: Predict Flaring Volume / Intensity

 ## Descrption:
 This project will seek to predict natural gas flare in Texas via training a model to all available data.

 ## Approach
-Supervised learning via random forest / gradient boosted regression.
+Supervised learning via random forest / gradient boosted regression / Neural Network.
 This will have various levels of complexity:

 ### Level 1
 Utilize previously explored data avilable on Texas Railroad Commission Site.
 Merge with other data sets including price of Natural Gas to train